Circovirus: Structure

-Viruses in Circovirus are non-enveloped, with icosahedral and round geometries, and T=1 symmetry.
+Viruses in Circovirus are non-enveloped, with icosahedrals capsids that have T=1 symmetry.
 The diameter is around 17 nm.
 Genomes are circular and non-segmented.

 The virions of Circoviruses are surprisingly small, with diameters ranging from 17 up to 22 nm.

+Genome

+Circovirus has a monopartite, circular, and ssDNA genome of between 1759 and 2319nt, making it possibly the virus of shortest genome size in mammal viruses.
+The virus replicates through an dsDNA intermediate initiated by the Rep protein.
+Two major genes are transcribed from open reading frame (ORF) 1 and 2.
+ORF1 encodes Rep and Rep' for initiation of rolling-circle replication; ORF2 encodes Cap, the only structural and most immunogenic protein forming the viral capsid.